superdrdood/veizy11ty/posts/2019/07/aew-fight-for-the-fallen/index.md

   - "wrestling"
 layout: layouts/post.njk
 coverImage: "aew-fight-fallen-jacksonville-live-stream-full-match-card-start-time.jpg"
+excerpt: "So, I would like to cover AEW and NJPW shows that I watch, it is just ridiculous timing on my part that I decide to do that at the start of the G1 and then an AEW show is the same day.
+Thankfully if I write as I watch it doesn’t take too much extra time."
 ---
 So, I would like to cover AEW and NJPW shows that I watch, it is just ridiculous timing on my part that I decide to do that at the start of the G1 and then an AEW show is the same day.
 Thankfully if I write as I watch it doesn't take too much extra time.

 I have seen all the AEW shows up to now, including All In, and I think they're pretty great.
 There are a couple of issues I have with them but it's probably not fair to judge them too harshly until the promotion starts proper with their TV show in October.